Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 This spot is super popular, too, and you’ll have lots of company.
 I suggest you get there early in the day if you want to find parking.

 I love Polo Beach because it’s a great swimming and snorkeling beach, and it’s really secluded.
-Not only is it a great spot for turtle watching, but it’s considered one of the best places to go in Wailea.
+Not only is it a great spot for turtle-watching in Maui, but it’s considered one of the best places to go in Wailea.

 The views here are breathtaking, but the winds are quite choppy.
-This causes the sea turtles to hang close to the shore, which is a big plus for you!
+This causes the sea turtles to hang close to the shore, which is a big plus for you; you probably won’t have to go find sea turtles!

 Don’t come here for snorkeling or swimming unless you have lots of experience.
 You can also book kayak tours, or you can enjoy spotting turtles at Five Graves from land.